QuantLet/Styleguide-and-FAQ/Styleguide.md

 ## 4. Appendix
 Example's of correctly formatted Quantlets with all required meta-information:
 Pick out any of the "bubbles" in this [Visualization] (http://quantnet.wiwi.hu-berlin.de/d3/ia/), then click on it and examine the files in the shown GitHub-folder.
-In particular the related "metainfo.txt"
+In particular the related "metainfo.txt".

 Some Examples: